Ekskie/-Mini-RESTful-Web-Service-Development/README.md

 ## Student Record Management API

 A simple RESTful API for managing student records built with Python Flask.
+PS. this doesn't have a UI only A Return of JSON for API Testing Only
 ## Project Details

 - **Technology Used:** Python Flask